Constraints on the symmetric mass generation paradigm for lattice chiral gauge theories: SMG, propagator zeros, and bound-state formation

-One such scenario is that the new massless doublers of the edge-A massless fermions arise in the SMG phase as bound states interpolated by yet another set of composite fields, denoted $\ca_I$.
+We stress, however, that we have no concrete knowledge about the actual situation, and that other scenarios might be possible as well.
+One such alternative scenario is that the new massless doublers of the edge-A massless fermions arise in the SMG phase as bound states interpolated by yet another set of composite fields, denoted $\ca_I$.
 In this case, the complete set of interpolating fields would take the form of $\{\x_I,\c_I,\cb_I,\ca_I\}$.
 The rest of the argument is unchanged: once we have succeeded in constructing a complete set of interpolating fields with two-point functions free of propagator zeros, the no-go theorem can be applied.

 What if it turns out to be impossible to build any complete set of interpolating fields, whose two-point functions are free of propagator zeros?
 While we cannot rule out this option, we have given in Ref.~\cite{zeros} strong arguments that such irremovable zeros are ghost states, that render the SMG phase of the theory inconsistent.
 But as we have already stressed in this paper, it is unlikely that the kind of nonlocality needed for ghost states would develop in the SMG phase of any reduced model with a local action \cite{Youetal}.
 We thus expect that it should always be possible to find a complete set of interpolating fields whose associated $\Heff$ is free of poles.